8 Array Formulas

 - MINVERSE

-- Returns the inverse matrix.
-Generally used for solving systems of mathematical equations with several variables.
+Returns the inverse of a matrix, used for solving systems of equations.
 The product of a matrix and its inverse is the identity matrix.

 - MDETERM

-- Returns the determinant of a matrix.
-Generally used for solving systems of mathematical equations with several variables.
+Returns the determinant of a matrix, also used in solving systems of equations.

 8.10 Exercises